Alejogb1/job-board/blog-data/how-do-i-split-yolov3-output-names-and-get-the-best-models.md

 id: "how-do-i-split-yolov3-output-names-and-get-the-best-models"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I've been elbow-deep in object detection pipelines for years, and wrestling with YOLO output formatting is something I've definitely spent some quality time with.
 The 'output names' you're likely referring to are the layer names that give you the predictions.
 Understanding them is key, and the 'best models' part is equally crucial, but let’s break it down systematically.

 First, let’s address the issue of parsing those output layer names.
 YOLOv3, as you probably know, employs a multi-scale prediction approach.
 This leads to a set of output layers, each responsible for detecting objects at a different scale.
 The names of these layers are usually structured to indicate their specific scale and often include information about the anchor boxes used.
 A common naming convention often follows something like this: 'yolo_layer_0', 'yolo_layer_1', and 'yolo_layer_2'.
 Or perhaps you might see something a bit more detailed, like 'conv2d_81/BiasAdd:0', 'conv2d_93/BiasAdd:0', 'conv2d_105/BiasAdd:0'.
 The specific naming format can vary depending on the framework used to define and train the model (e.g., darknet, tensorflow, pytorch).